stackbit-themes/stackbit-examples/i18n-multi-brand/README.md

 For each of the additional brands:

-1. In a new tab, open the `Import` screen in [Use My Repository Mode](https://app.stackbit.com/import?mode=use).
+1. In a new tab, open the `Import` screen in [Use My Repository Mode](https://create.netlify.com/import?mode=use).
 1. Select the repository you've just created above.
-If you don't see that repository listed, then either you haven't completed transferring the repository to your GitHub account, or you haven't granted Stackbit the permissions to read from the relevant GitHub account/organization.
+If you don't see that repository listed, then either you haven't completed transferring the repository to your GitHub account, or you haven't granted Netlify Create the permissions to read from the relevant GitHub account/organization.
 1. Copy all `CONTENTFUL_...` environment variables from the original project to the new one.
 1. Set the `CURRENT_BRAND_SLUG` variable to the relevant brand for this project.
 1. Run the import.